Thai PM vows to fight human trafficking in sex trade, fishing industry

 Thai police and officials last month reported that fishermen in southern Thailand were converting their boats to carry humans as the smuggling of Rohingya Muslims fleeing persecution in Myanmar had become so lucrative.

-Prayuth will head a committee on human trafficking that will be divided into five sub-committees focused on the fishing industry, child labor, forced and migrant workers, women's issues, and legal affairs and public relations.
+Prayuth will head a committee on human trafficking that will be divided into five sub-committees focussed on the fishing industry, child labour, forced and migrant workers, women's issues, and legal affairs and public relations.

 Each committee will submit a plan of action to Prayuth by Jan.
 7 and then update him with monthly progress reports.